 - Hotel du grand canyon Price of half board: 140€ for 2 people (including night, dinner and breakfast)

 Attention: We arrived without reservation, but we were also out of the main tourist season.
-To see the availability and prices go to the link above.
+Contact them for more info

 Ascension of the Grand Margès